Schr\"oder's problems and scaling limits of random trees: Combinatorial models and Galton-Watson trees

 \begin{Def} A \textit{fragmentation tree} $T$ on $n$ leaves is a rooted tree such that \begin{enumerate} \item The root of $T$ does not have degree $1$, \item $T$ has no non-root vertices of degree $2$, \item The leaves of $T$ are labeled by a set $B$ with $\#B=n$.
 We denote the label of a leaf $v$ by $\ell(v)$. \end{enumerate} \end{Def}

 The idea of the Gibbs model is that, at each step in the fragmentation the next step is distributed according to multiplicative weights depending on the block sizes.
-We first take a sequence $\{\alpha_n\}$, $\alpha_n\geq 0$ of weights and a Gibbs weight, which is a function $g:\Z_+\to \R_+$ with $g(0)=0$.
+We first take a sequence $\{\alpha_n\}$, $\alpha_n\geq 0$ of weights and a Gibbs weight, which is a function $g:\Z_+\to \R_+$ with $g(0)=0$ and $g(1)>0$.
 Then, for $n\geq 2$, define a normalization constant

-where is over unordered partitions of $[n]$ into at least two elements.
+where the sum is over unordered partitions of $[n]$ into at least two blocks.
 Whenever we write a formula like this, we assume that each block $B_i$ is nonempty.
-Now, define the probability of a partition of $[n]$ by
+For $n$ such that $Z(n)>0$, define the probability of a partition of $[n]$ by

 The probability of a fragmentation $X$ of $[n]$ is then defined as